jcundill/streeto/README.md

 For details of pbf file downloads see <https://download.geofabrik.de/europe/great-britain.html>

-The downloaded pbf file needs to go into a folder called extracts in order to initialise the Graphhopper database - see initGH in `GhWrapper.kt` for details of how this is done.
+The downloaded pbf file needs to go into a folder called extracts in order to initialise the Graphhopper database - see the `GhWrapper` class for details of how this is done.